 CMA member engagement and input on MAiD policy were critical to the CMA’s advocacy during the enactment of Bill C-14.
 The results of this 2020 survey will be vital in ensuring the CMA continues to represent the wide range of physician experiences and perspectives on MAiD.

-CMA urges members to check their email for the survey links, and to complete it before February 10th.
-If you have not received the survey, please contact the Member Service Centre at 1-888-855-2555
+The CMA urges members to check their email for the survey links, and to complete it before Feb.
+10. If you have not received the survey, please contact the Member Service Centre at 1-888-855-2555.